Explore reports in the Power BI mobile apps

 A tap is the same as a mouse click.
 So, if you want to cross-highlight the report based on a data point, tap that data point.
 When you tap a slicer value, the value is selected and the rest of the report is sliced by that value.
 When you tap a link, button, or bookmark, the action defined by the report author will occur.

 You probably noticed that when you tap a visual, a border appears.
-In the upper-right corner of the border, you'll see an ellipsis (...).
+In the upper-right corner of the border, you'll see More options (...).
 If you tap the ellipsis, you'll see a menu of actions you can take on that visual:

 Tooltip and drill actions

 When you long tap (tap and hold) a data point, a tooltip that shows the values the data point represents will appear:

 Report authors can define hierarchies in the data and relationships among report pages.
 Hierarchies allow you to drill down, drill up, and drill through to another report page from a visual and a value.
 So, when you long tap a value, in addition to the tooltip, the relevant drill options will appear in the footer:

 When you tap a specific part of a visual and then tap the drillthrough option, Power BI takes you to a different page in the report, filtered to the value you tapped.
 A report author can define one or more drillthrough options, each taking you to a different page.
 In that case, you can choose which option you want to drill through.
 The back button takes you back to the previous page.

 For more information, read about how to add drillthrough in Power BI Desktop.

 In the Power BI mobile apps, drill actions in matrix and table visuals are enabled through cell values only, not through column or row headers.

 Using the actions in the report footer

 From the report footer, you can perform several actions on the current report page or on the entire report.
 The footer provides quick access to the most commonly used actions.
-You can access other actions by tapping the ellipsis (...) button:
+You can access other actions by tapping the More options (...) button: